2020 Ferrari 488 GT3 Evo Debuts With Aero Upgrades, Longer Wheelbase

 The most obvious change is noticeable at the front where the bumper has been redesigned and it now has a smaller section underneath the headlights.
 It took over 18,000 hours of calculations and CFD simulations to optimize the front bumper’s appearance, which was then followed by tests in the wind tunnel to perfect the shape all for the sake of boosting the vehicle’s stability.

 There’s now a new pair of flicks added to increase downforce, while the vents on the front wings are bigger than before.
 Ferrari also made some changes to the side profile where the front section of the door is now more tapered to optimize airflow.
 At the back, the vents have been reworked.
-Like the 488 GTE, the GT3-spec now comes with a slightly longer wheelbase to reduce tire wear and also make it easier to convert the race car from GT3 to GT3.
+Like the 488 GTE, the GT3-spec now comes with a slightly longer wheelbase to reduce tire wear and also make it easier to convert the race car from GT3 to GTE.

 Another noteworthy change that comes with the Evo package is the slightly lower curb weight achieved partly thanks to a new seat shaving off 2.4 kilograms (5.3 pounds).
 More rigid and robust, the seat was developed by Ferrari with Sabelt and is compatible for both the GT3- and GTE-spec 488s and is fitted with new belts and buckle.
 The car’s lower weight means additional ballast can be used where it’s necessary, therefore lowering the center of gravity.